Unknown008/MarshtompBot/help.md

 Unbans a user from the bot's commands. **This does not ban the user from the server, you should do that through discord itself**.
 Only users with the Admin, Manage Guild and Manage Channels permissions can use this command. _user_ can be the actual user ID on discord, the username of the user or the user's tag (e.g. @Username).

+**!delete _messageId_**

+Deletes the message with the corresponding message ID in this guild.
+Only users with the Manage Messages permissions can use this command.

 **!bulkdelete _number_**

 Deletes the past _number_ messages in the current channel.
 Only users with the Admin, Manage Guild and Manage Channels permissions can use this command.